Crypto AG: Compromised machines

-According to declassified (but partly redacted) US government documents released in 2015, in 1955 (just after encryption was added to the US Munitions List on November 17, 1954) Crypto AG's founder Boris Hagelin and William Friedman entered into an unwritten agreement concerning the C-52 encryption machines that compromised the security of some of the purchasers.
-Friedman was a notable US government cryptographer who was then working for the National Security Agency (NSA), the main United States signals intelligence agency.
-Hagelin kept both NSA and its United Kingdom counterpart, Government Communications Headquarters (GCHQ), informed about the technical specifications of different machines and which countries were buying which machines.
-Providing such information would have allowed the intelligence agencies to reduce the time needed to crack the encryption of messages produced by such machines from impossibly long to a feasible length.
+According to declassified (but partly redacted) US government documents released in 2015, in 1955 (just after encryption was added to the US Munitions List on 17 November 1954) Crypto AG's founder Boris Hagelin and William Friedman entered into an unwritten agreement concerning the C-52 encryption machines that compromised the security of some of the purchasers.
+Friedman was a notable US government cryptographer who was then working for the NSA, the main United States signals intelligence service.
+Hagelin kept both NSA and its United Kingdom counterpart, GCHQ, informed about the technical specifications of different machines and which countries were buying which machines.
+Providing such information would have allowed the intelligence services to reduce the time needed to crack the encryption of messages produced by such machines from impossibly long to a feasible length.
 The secret relationship initiated by the agreement also involved Crypto AG not selling machines such as the CX-52, a more advanced version of the C-52, to certain countries; and the NSA writing the operations manuals for some of the CX-52 machines on behalf of the company, to ensure the full strength of the machines would not be used, thus again reducing the necessary cracking effort.

-Crypto AG had already earlier been accused of rigging its machines in collusion with intelligence agencies such as NSA, GCHQ, and the German Federal Intelligence Service (BND), enabling the agencies to read the encrypted traffic produced by the machines.
+Crypto AG had already earlier been accused of rigging its machines in collusion with intelligence services such as NSA, GCHQ, and BND, enabling the agencies to read the encrypted traffic produced by the machines.
 Suspicions of this collusion were aroused in 1986 following US president Ronald Reagan's announcement on national television that, through interception of diplomatic communications between Tripoli and the Libyan embassy in East Berlin, he had irrefutable evidence that Muammar Gaddafi of Libya was behind the West Berlin discotheque bombing in 1986.
 President Reagan then ordered the bombing of Tripoli and Benghazi in retaliation.

 Further evidence suggesting that the Crypto AG machines were compromised was revealed after the assassination of former Iranian Prime Minister Shapour Bakhtiar in 1991.
 On 7 August 1991, one day before Bakhtiar's body was discovered, the Iranian Intelligence Service transmitted a coded message to Iranian embassies, inquiring "Is Bakhtiar dead?"
 Western governments deciphered this transmission, causing the Iranians to suspect their Crypto AG equipment.